 E. What are the additional costs when I decide to buy a property?

 In Greece, the commission cost is shared between the seller and the buyer (usually 2% + VAT each).
 In cases where the purchase price is below a certain amount, the buyer can pay a fixed brokerage fee which means that it will be a slightly higher percentage.
-This is something that you need to check with the broker who is responsible for the item you want to buy.
+There may also be other special circumstances for a fixed fee.
+This is something that you need to check with the broker who is responsible for the property you want to buy.

-In addition to the brokerage fee of about 2,5%, you need to count on 3% in property tax.
+In addition to the brokerage fee of about 2,5%, you need to count on 3, 09% in property tax.
 Notary fee 2,5%.
-Lawyer cost 2,5% and Law Society costs of about 1% and Surveying costs 700 Euro.
+Lawyer cost (approximately) 2,5% and Law Society costs of about 1% and Surveying costs 700 Euro.

 This makes about 11,5%, so always count on just over 12%.
 Please note that since several brokers can hold the same object, a “visit agreement” is signed at the viewing to secure which brokerage agency first presented the object to the buyer.